 Perhaps you're simply tired of business or you're considering another avenue.
 Maybe you've found another passion and it just doesn't align with the business that you've already built.
-Corporations come and go all of the time, often appearing and disappearing (on small scale corporations) within a few years.
+Florida Corporations come and go all of the time, often appearing and disappearing (on small scale corporations) within a few years.
 Business changes with every passing day, so this should be of little surprise to anyone who finds themselves in the business world.

 No matter what your reason, we're here to help make this as painless as possible.
 Thankfully, Florida makes the process sweet and simple.
 Let's dive on in.